Gorisek-Bros/docs/railings.md

 :::

 ::: tip
-The integer part of *ta[1 - 6]* attributes corresponds to the texture rotation, the float part corresponds to the texture shift.
+The integer part of *ta[1 - 6]* attributes corresponds to the texture rotation, the floating part corresponds to the texture shift.
 :::

 ::: warning